Applying Media Literacy Skills and Human Rights Perspectives

 Media coverage of global issues is too often problematic, with reporting on matters of human rights insufficiently nuanced.
 Media coverage of Haiti, for example, includes narratives that reproduce racial stereotypes, and that fail to consider social problems in their broader geo-political context (Ulysse, 2010; Potter, 2009; Balaji, 2011).

-Exercise (This exercise can be completed independently or in small groups.):
+Exercise (to be completed independently or in small groups):

-After familiarizing yourself with principles of human rights using the resources below, use the attached Checklist to evaluate a news article or video segment on a global issue.
+After familiarizing yourself with the principles of human rights using the resources below, use the attached checklist to evaluate a news article or video segment on a global issue.
 Students can also apply and comment on related discipline-specific values and principles.
-Social work students, for example, can apply core values of respect, equity, ethical practice / integrity, openness, and reciprocity.
-Relevant principles of social work practice that align with a human rights perspective include: 1) the inherent worth and dignity of human beings; 2) doing no harm; 3) respect for diversity; and 4) upholding human rights and social justice.
+Social work students, for example, can apply core values of respect, equity, ethical practice/integrity, openness, and reciprocity.
+Relevant principles of social work practice that align with a human rights perspective include 1) the inherent worth and dignity of human beings, 2) doing no harm, 3) respect for diversity, and 4) upholding human rights and social justice.

 Students of other disciplines can identify and apply related values and principles associated with their profession.